roeegro/SwimFix/training/README.md

     - The original config file is `Makefile.config.example` in case you want to use it or modify it.
 When you are done, run `cp Makefile.config.example Makefile.config` to copy it to the config file.
     -   Compile it by running:  `make all -j{num_cores} && make pycaffe -j{num_cores}`.
 2) Generate the training model:
-	- Go to `training\openpose_train`
+	- Go to the `training` directory
 	- Generate the Caffe ProtoTxt and shell file for training by running  `python d_setLayers.py`.
-We strongly recommend you to stick with the default setup as this one worked for us.
+We strongly recommend you to stick with the our configuration as this was the [only](#a-very-important-note-before-we-start) one that worked for us.
+In case you wish to change it, please check the [official](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train/blob/master/training/README.md) training instructions for more details.
-	    -   Set  `sCaffeFolder`  to the path of  [OpenPose Caffe Train](https://github.com/CMU-Perceptual-Computing-Lab/openpose_caffe_train).
-	    -   Set  `sAddFoot`  to 1 or 0 to enable/disable combined body-foot.
-	    -   Set  `sAddMpii`,  `sAddFace`  and  `sAddHands`  to 1 or 0 to enable/disable boyd mpii/face/hands (if 1, then all the above must be also 1).
-	    -   Set  `sAddDome`  to 1 or 0 to enable/disable the Dome whole-body dataset (if 1, then all the above must be also 1).
-	    -   Flag  `sProbabilityOnlyBackground`  fixes the percentage of images that will come from the non-people dataset (called negative dataset).
-	    -   Set  `sSuperModel`  to 1 train the whole-body dataset, or to train a heavier but also more accurate body-foot dataset.
-Set it to 0 for the original OpenPose body-foot dataset.
-	    -   Flags  `carVersion`  and  `sAddDistance`  are deprecated.

 3) Pre-trained weights setup:
 	- Create a new directory `dataset/vgg/`